 delegated jurisdiction and the authority to the committees constituted under the Safe Sport Disciplinary Panel to adjudicate matters referred to it by the Safe Sport Commission.

-3.3 Persons within <MEMBER ORGANISATION>’s jurisdiction and/or disciplinary authority are:
+3.3 Persons within SRA’s jurisdiction and/or disciplinary authority are:

 responsible for knowing the information, policies and procedures outlined in this Policy the Safe Sport Unified Code and the Handbook.
 Ignorance of any rule or regulation is not a defence to a breach and/or alleged breach of the Unified Code or Handbook;